Tteokbokki is super easy to make. A little too easy in fact.

 The rice cakes (tteok) will be hard and stuck together when you get them out of the freezer.

-You’ll need to soak them in room temperature water to separate, defrost and soften them.
-I tend to soak my rice cakes for around an hour as this gets them nice and soft.
+You can either leave them in the fridge overnight to defrost, or you can soak them in room temperature water to separate, defrost, and soften them.
+I tend to soak my rice cakes for around an hour, but the soaking time will vary depending on the size and shape of your tteok as well as your desired texture.

 Some people only soak their tteok for 10-15 minutes to separate them, while others will leave them soaking for several hours.